-Two-dimensional mixtures of ABPs and PPs at Pe = 100 exhibit an increased concentration of PPs in the ABP depleted phase of the phase-separated mixture.
-42 The same physical mechanism may apply for ABP/polymer and ABP/PP mixtures, although the density of the ABP/PP mixture is much higher in the studies of Ref.
-42 and the Péclet-number dependence has not be studied, i.e., it is not clear whether a higher density of PPs in the ABP rich phase would be obtained at high Péclet numbers.
-Interestingly, the polymers approximately assume the same size as a flexible polymer in dilute solution.
-This is surprising since polymers in a homogeneous active bath of the density of the dilute regime ($\phi = \phi_a \approx 0.32$, Fig. 5) are substantially swollen as shown in Fig. 4.
+Two-dimensional mixtures of ABPs and PPs at Pe =100 exhibit an increased concentration of PPs in the ABP depleted phase of the phase-separated mixture [42].The same physical mechanism may apply for ABP/polymer and ABP/PP mixtures, although the density of the ABP/PP mixture is much higher in the studies of Ref.
+[42] and the Péclet-number dependence has not be studied, i.e., it is not clear whether a higher density of PPs in the ABP rich phase would be obtained at high Péclet numbers.
+Interestingly, the polymers approximately assume the same size as a flexible polymers in dilute solution.
+This is surprising, since polymers in a homogeneous active bath of the density of the dilute regime ($\phi = \phi_a \approx 0.32$, Fig. 5) are substantially swollen as shown in Fig. 4.
 Thus, segregation is not the only reason for the strong polymer shrinkage.
 The polymer is highly dynamic and rapidly explores the low-density ABP bubble.
+Yet, it is most of the time localized inside that bubble.
+The ABPs in the high density phase seem to repel the polymer, which may ultimately be responsible for its strong shrinkage.
+Only beyond a certain Péclet number, the active forces are strong enough to overcome the activity-induced confinement.